tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 037.md

 - We find a metal fence/portcullis that may lead into the city.
 We'd have to break it or something to get through.
 - Keth finds some markings depicting some information about the Garymr camp.
 - We find ourselves in another precarious situation underground in the sewers.
 Some strange creatures break themselves off of the wall.
-- Used Vital signs on Arken
+- Used Vital signs on Arken, Keth
 -